 - Pages have high bounce rates, suggesting users aren’t getting the experience they need

 - Keyword rankings decline over time, bringing less visitors to your website

 A website is a long-term investment – one that pays off again and again over time.
-With all of the money and effort you’re putting into bringing visitors to your site, you should be investing just as much into ensuring you’re providing those visitors an engaging, informative and user-friendly experience.
+Before you invest additional money and effort into bringing visitors to your site, ensure you’re providing those visitors with an engaging, informative and user-friendly experience.

 First, take a close look at your technology.
 This includes your customer relationship management (CRM) system, Google Analytics and other tools.

 Ensure these are all integrated properly so your data can appropriately pass through the technology stack.
 These serve as the foundation of your website and are critical to understanding how it performs.

 Assess analytics based on conversion rates.
 Are you taking advantage of the traffic coming to your website?
 Low conversion rates mean that your website is generating traffic, but not leading to any prospective student inquiries.
 This is essentially leaving money on the table.

 To assess the user experience of your school’s website, Dince suggests answering these questions: